barrel/barrel-dev-best-practices/languages/javascript.md

 This is something to keep in mind right from when you are providing feedback on designs.
 A developer should be considering the amount of vendor libraries that will be needed to satisfy the designs and the load time increase that these libraries will introduce.

+Some common questions to ask yourself
+- Can these animations be acheived through CSS or will I need to introduce an animation library?
+- Do I need to add React to this project or will I better be served using Preact *or* writing this code without a framework?
+- I see there are 3 slideshow variations.
+Can these variations be consolidated or can I find a slideshow library that will support all 3?

 #### Understand the browser compatibility of your code
 #### Always lint your code using standardJS rules